 Republicans and Independents are more opposed to the new body scans and pat downs than Democrats, with 69 percent of Republicans and 65 percent of Independents opposing them, compared to only 50 percent of Democrats.

 And finally, the business aspect of all of this.
-Gallup somehow finds an increase in the number of frequent travelers (flown 2 or more times this year) vs. those who would seek an alternate means of travel.
-They note that in January of this year, 27% would seek alternate means of travel while in this recent survey, only 19% would seek an alternative to avoid the “hassles” associated with flying.
+Gallup somehow finds an increase in the number of frequent travelers (flew 2 or more times this year) who choose to fly vs. those who would seek an alternate means of travel.
+They note that in January of this year, 27% would seek alternate means of travel besides air travel while in this recent survey, only 19% would seek an alternative to avoid the “hassles” associated with flying.

 Zogby found a much different result among those they polled:

 "It is clear the majority of Americans are not happy with TSA and the enhanced security measures recently enacted," said pollster John Zogby.
 "The airlines should not be happy with 42 percent of frequent flyers seeking a different mode of transportation due to these enhancements."